Penn State Center Pittsburgh team is your liaison to Penn State resources.

 Administrative Support Assistant, email@example.com

-Leanne supports the staff for the combined offices of Outreach and Extension, with day-to-day operations and financial reporting.
-She is a member of the marketing team, responsible for social media, and assists with event planning.
-Leanne is a graduate of Penn State with a B.S. in Administrative Management.
+Leanne coordinates the front desk functions for Penn State Center Pittsburgh, providing day-to-day support for the staff, visitors and internal financial reporting.
+As part of the marketing team, Leanne is responsible for social media, assists with event planning and supports program staff with set up for trainings, classes and special workshops.
+Leanne is a graduate of Penn State University with a B.S. in Administrative Management.

 Mary Ann Farrell